Weak Isolation in Relational Databases

 COMMIT;COMMIT;

-InnoDB Repeatable Read
+InnoDB Repeatable Read: No Phantoms

 By default, MySQL with InnoDB runs transactions at the REPEATABLE READ isolation level (see the InnoDB manual).
 This is supposed to mean that a transaction only reads committed values, and once it has read a value, future reads will see the same value.
 However, the actual implementation seems equivalent to Postgres's default READ COMMITTED isolation level, so this discussion applies to both.